dherault/serverless-offline/README.md

 `npm install serverless-offline --save-dev`

-Then inside your project's `serverless.yml` file add following entry to the plugins section: `serverless-offline`.
+Then inside your project's `serverless.yml` file add the following entry to the plugins section: `serverless-offline`.
 If there is no plugin section you will need to add it to the file.

 **Note that the "plugin" section for serverless-offline must be at root level on serverless.yml.**